 Being creatures of habit we put blinds on.
 If you don’t believe me take a look around at the cobwebs on your ceiling.
 You didn’t realize they were that bad, did you?
 It is important to strive to put on new eyes from time to time and take a new look at your surrounding.
 Continue reading →

-Especially students can only learn the work process once they participate in day to day activities of any organization, I was helping friends at mycareertools.com to organize a new GED online learning center and we hired students for 5 days to test everything.
+Especially students can only learn the work process once they participate in day-to-day activities of any organization, I was helping friends at Covcell.com to organize a new GED online learning center and we hired students for 5 days to test everything.

 It was really a good decision and we learn a lot, for example how people (adult learners) doubt in their capabilities so GED lessons need to be organized around this issue.
 So, I would recommend everyone to get involved with organizing internship in your company.

-Internship provides an opportunity to experiment and pursue career that matches talent and interest.
+An internship provides an opportunity to experiment and pursue a career that matches talent and interest.
 It is an excellent way to gain job experience with future benefits.
-Working as an intern you can be much ahead from the rest while searching a permanent job.
+Working as an intern you can be much ahead of the rest while searching a permanent job.